 - Spay/Neuter surgery for unsterilized pets

-- Dogs are dewormed, tested for heartworms (if negative they receive a 30-day heartworm preventative; if positive a certificate for treatment paid for by the Guardian Angel Fund) and receive vaccinations for canine distemper, adenovirus type 2, parainfluenza, parvovirus and Rabies
+- Dogs are dewormed, tested for heartworms (if negative they receive a 30-day heartworm preventative; if positive ][=treatment is paid for by the Guardian Angel Fund at SPCA Florida’s Medical Center) and receive vaccinations for canine distemper, adenovirus type 2, parainfluenza, parvovirus and rabies (if age appropriate)

-- Cats are dewormed, tested for feline leukemia and feline aids and receive vaccinations for feline distemper, rhinotracheitis, calici virus and Rabies
+- Cats are dewormed, tested for feline leukemia and feline aids and receive vaccinations for feline distemper, rhinotracheitis, calici virus and rabies (if age appropriate)

 - Educational material